sighupio/fury-kubernetes-service-mesh/katalog/istio/README.md

   - katalog/istio/sidecar-injection/configuration/sidecar-injection-and-egress
 ```

-In this example you can see istio + citadel + egress gateway and the sidecar injector installed.
+With the previous example snippet you will get istio with citadel, egress gateway, sidecar injector packages installed.

 ##### Note

-Be sure to deploy the correct `sidecar-injection/configuration` kustomize project.
+Make sure to deploy the correct `sidecar-injection/configuration` kustomize project.
 In this example the correct
 configuration is the one with [sidecar-injector + egress](sidecar-injection/configuration/sidecar-injection-and-egress).

 ### Kiali

-[Kiali](kiali/) is a project used to visualize the service mesh in a graphical way.
-It needs metrics stored in a prometheus
+[Kiali](kiali/README) is a project that implements an observability console for Istio.
+It helps you to understand the
+structure of your service mesh by inferring the topology, the health of your mesh and see detailed metrics.
+Distributed
+tracing is provided by integrating Jaeger.

-server.
-So it requires to have installed telemetry package + optionally the service-monitor subpackage.
+In order to run Kiali the telemetry package must be installed previously and optionally the service-monitor subpackage
+to enable.

 Example kustomize installation file: